chaimain/asgardpy/.github/CONTRIBUTING.md

     To check the code coverage locally in this example, you could run

         pytest -v -m "test_data or not test_data" --cov asgardpy.a.b tests/a/b_test.py

+    We mainly use the tool [`tox`](https://tox.wiki/en/latest/) to run the above code formatting checks and unit tests.
+    The tool uses various environments to perform its checks, which can be checked by

+        tox --listenvs

+    For running unit tests one can use the standard environment

+        tox -e test-std

+    or for running the tests in parallel

+        tox -e test-quick

+    For quick checks on unit tests specific to a sub-package, one can always use the direct commands for pytest mentioned above.

     If your contribution involves additions to any public part of the API, we require that you write docstrings for each function, method, class, or module that you add.